Introduction

 ) are not allowed on production branches to prevent accidental data loss and must be applied via deploy requests.

-pscale branch promote blog main
+pscale branch safe-migrations enable blog main

 Congratulations!
 You're ready to develop your Rails application against PlanetScale.